Logan Verrett: New York Mets

 The New York Mets selected Verrett in the third round, with the 101st overall selection, of the 2011 MLB Draft.
 Verrett signed with the Mets, receiving a $425,000 signing bonus.
-He signed just before the August signing deadline, and did not make his professional debut until 2012, when he began the season with the Savannah Sand Gnats of the Class A South Atlantic League.
-During the season, he received a promotion to the St. Lucie Mets of the Class A-Advanced Florida State League in July.
+He signed just before the August signing deadline, and did not make his professional debut until 2012, when he began the season with the Savannah Sand Gnats of the Single–A South Atlantic League.
+During the season, he received a promotion to the St. Lucie Mets of the High–A Florida State League in July.
 Between the two levels, he finished the year with a 5–2 win–loss record, a 2.70 ERA, and 93 strikeouts in 103 innings pitched, despite missing two months due to a strained rotator cuff.
-He was named the South Texas Professional Player of the Year by the Corpus Christi Hooks, who play in the Class AA Texas League.
+He was named the South Texas Professional Player of the Year by the Corpus Christi Hooks, who play in the Double–A Texas League.

-Verrett pitched for the Binghamton Mets of the Class AA Eastern League in 2013, finishing the season with a 12–6 win–loss record, a 4.25 ERA, a 1.144 walks plus hits per innings pitched ratio and 146 strikeouts in 24 games started.
+Verrett pitched for the Binghamton Mets of the Double–A Eastern League in 2013, finishing the season with a 12–6 win–loss record, a 4.25 ERA, a 1.144 walks plus hits per innings pitched ratio and 146 strikeouts in 24 games started.
 The Mets invited Verrett to spring training in 2014 as a non-roster player.
-He pitched for the Las Vegas 51s of the Class AAA Pacific Coast League in 2014, where he had an 11–5 record and a 4.33 ERA in 28 games.
+He pitched for the Las Vegas 51s of the Triple–A Pacific Coast League in 2014, where he had an 11–5 record and a 4.33 ERA in 28 games.

 Texas Rangers

-During the 2014 Winter Meetings, the Baltimore Orioles selected Verrett from the Mets in the Rule 5 draft.
+On December 11, 2014, during the Winter Meetings, the Baltimore Orioles selected Verrett from the Mets in the Rule 5 draft.
 After competing for a spot on the Orioles' Opening Day roster in spring training in 2015, the Orioles waived Verrett with the hopes of him going unclaimed so that they could work out a trade with the Mets, allowing them to keep Verrett.
-Instead, he was claimed on waivers by the Texas Rangers.
+Instead, he was claimed on waivers by the Texas Rangers on April 2, 2015.
 Verrett made the Rangers' Opening Day roster.
 He made four appearances with the Rangers, pitching to a 6.00 ERA in nine innings, before he was designated for assignment by the Rangers on April 24.

-With the Rangers, he finished 0-1, 6.00 ERA in 4 games pitching 9 innings with a WHIP of 1.667 while giving up 11 hits, 7 runs (6 of them earned), 1 home run, and 4 walks and striking out 3 batters.
+With the Rangers, he finished 0–1, 6.00 ERA in four games pitching nine innings with a WHIP of 1.667 while giving up 11 hits, seven runs (six of them earned), one home run, and four walks and striking out three batters.